rcl-identity/docs/index.md

 ## Identity Self Assertion

-A person will apply to the *issuing organization* for a Digital Identity using an online [Identity Self Assertion Application](https://github.com/rcl-identity/RCL.Core.Identity.SelfAssertion) that the organization hosts.
-The applicant will provide their personal identification data and will verify their email address during the sign up process.
+A person will apply to the *issuing organization* for a Digital Identity using an online [Identity Self Assertion Application](https://github.com/rcl-identity/RCL.Core.Identity.SelfAssertion) that the issuing organization hosts.
+The *applicant* will provide their personal identification data and will verify their email address during the sign up process.
 The process follows the [NIST SP 800-63](https://pages.nist.gov/800-63-3/) IAL1 Identity Assurance level.

 # Verified Digital Identity

-In a **Verified** Digital ID, the person will *Enroll* for a Digital ID.
+In a **Verified** Digital ID, the *applicant* will *Enroll* for a Digital ID.
 The physical identity of the person must be verified by an *Identity Approver* in an *Identity Proofing* process.
 This process requires human intervention in granting the ID.

 ## Identity Enrollment

-A person will apply to the issuing organization for a Digital ID using an online [Identity Enrollment Application](https://github.com/rcl-identity/RCL.Core.Identity.Enrollment) that the organization hosts.
-The *applicant* will provide their personal identification data and will verify their email address during the sign up process.
+An *applicant* will apply to the issuing organization for a Digital ID using an online [Identity Enrollment Application](https://github.com/rcl-identity/RCL.Core.Identity.Enrollment) that the organization hosts.
+The applicant will provide their personal identification data and will verify their email address during the sign up process.
 The identification data will be verified by an independent *Identity Approver* remotely or in-person.
 The process follows the [NIST SP 800-63](https://pages.nist.gov/800-63-3/) **IAL2** Identity Assurance level for remote verification and **IAL 3** for in-person verification.

 ## Identity Proofing